Masoudvahid/SocialNetworkingSite/README.md

 ### Work done:

 - [x] Login implemented
-- [x] Need to implement register page
+- [x] Implemented register page
+- [x] Change structure of login urls
+- [x] Register shows errors

 ### Left to do:

+- [ ] Create a form for Login instead of actual login
 - [ ] Use postgresql instead of sqlite
-- [ ] Change structure of login urls
-- [ ] Make register show errors
 - [ ] Think if its better to use different class for users(Not same as Django Admin uses)

 ### Notes: